fostrwski/breakpoints/README.md

 # `breakpoints`

 Simple code snippet to make working with media queries easier and more enjoyable.
-Comes in handy in projects that use SCSS
+Comes in handy in projects that use SCSS.

 ## Usage